adzcai/rlbook/book/6_pg/pg.md

 In fact, we can perform one more simplification.
-Intuitively, the action taken at step $t$ does not affect the reward from previous timesteps, since they're already in the past!
+Intuitively, the action taken at step $t$ does not affect the reward from previous timesteps, since they’re already in the past!
 You can also show rigorously that this is the case, and that we only need to consider the present and future rewards to calculate the policy gradient: $$\begin{split}
         \nabla J(\theta) &= \E_{\tau \sim \rho_\theta} \left[ \sum_{t=0}^{T-1} \nabla_\theta \log \pi_{\theta}(a_t | s_t) \sum_{t' = t}^{T-1} r(s_{t'}, a_{t'}) \right] \\